aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/applications/nginx.md

 %}
 ## Step 1: Create a Nginx log config

-1. Sign in to the Log Hub Console.
+1. Sign in to the Centralized Logging with OpenSearch Console.
 2. In the left sidebar, under **Resources**, choose **Log Config**.
 3. Click the **Create a log config** button.
 4. Specify **Config Name**.
 5. Specify **Log Path**.
 You can use `, ` to separate multiple paths.
 6. Choose **Nginx** in the log type dropdown menu.
-7. In the **Nginx Log Format** section, paste your Nginx log format configuration It is in the format of `/etc/nginx/nginx.conf` and starts with `log_format`.
+7. In the **Nginx Log Format** section, paste your Nginx log format configuration.
+It is in the format of `/etc/nginx/nginx.conf` and starts with `log_format`.

     For example:
        ```